-After previewing it as a concept last year, Volvo’s S60 Polestar sports sedan has been confirmed for production
+After previewing it as a concept last year, Volvo’s S60 Polestar sports sedan has been

 , with the initial run of cars to be sold exclusively on the Australian market.

 The production S60 Polestar won’t be quite as extreme as the original 508-horsepower concept

 , which Volvo will happily build for you should have a spare $300,000 lying around, but with a promised 344 horsepower on tap it should still offer more than enough performance for the average buyer.

 This will be the first production model from Polestar, which has more than 17 years of experience in motorsport, and it’s destined to be one of the most potent models to ever wear the Volvo badge.